talkowski-lab/dsmap/wgs/cohorts/README.md

 Sample exclusion criteria:
 *  Retained 3,202 samples from five superpopulations (AFR, AMR, EAS, EUR, SAS) with at least 100 samples per population
+*  Excluded NNN children from parent-child trios, retaining NNN unrelated samples

+Variant filtering criteria:
+*  Biallelic deletions or duplications
+*  Autosomal
+*  VCF `FILTER` = `PASS`
+*  Maximum 1% allele frequency in each of the five superpopulations
+*  Non-null genotypes present in >90% of all samples ()
+*  Minimum `QUAL` score of 100
+*  Appears in Hardy-Weinberg Equilibrium (_P_ > 0.01 from H-W chi-squared test)